apache/qpid-proton/proton-c/bindings/go/README.md

 Exact (strict) (un)marshaling:

-- Define special Go AMQP types that exactly reflect AMQP types & encodings.
+- Special Go AMQP types that exactly reflect AMQP types & encodings.
 - Unmarshal to special types only if exact match for wire
 - Marshal special types exactly
 - Define AMQPValue which can unmarshal from any AMQP type using strict unmarshaling types.

+Use of tags to control AMQP marshalling/unmarshalling?